Israel’s Rafah evacuation order sparks global alarm

 - 'Thousands' leaving -

-Cairo's foreign ministry warned in a statement of "grave humanitarian risks" for more than one million Gazans sheltering there and urged Israel to "exercise the utmost restraint".
+Cairo's foreign ministry warned of "grave humanitarian risks" for more than one million Gazans sheltering there and urged Israel to "exercise the utmost restraint".

 US President Joe Biden and Netanyahu spoke and Biden restated "his clear position" on Rafah, the White House said.

-It also said the Israeli premier "agreed to ensure the Kerem Shalom crossing is open for humanitarian assistance for those in need".
+It also said Netanyahu "agreed to ensure the Kerem Shalom crossing is open for humanitarian assistance for those in need".

-Israel closed the border crossing Sunday after four soldiers were killed there by rockets fired from the Rafah area.
+Israel closed the crossing Sunday after the four soldiers were killed there by rockets fired from the Rafah area.

-UN human rights chief Volker Turk in a statement called Israel's evacuation order on Monday "inhumane" and "contrary to the basic principles of international humanitarian and human rights laws".

 Gaza's bloodiest-ever war began following Hamas's unprecedented October 7 attack on Israel that resulted in the deaths of more than 1,170 people, mostly civilians, according to an AFP tally of Israeli official figures.